The programme

 Session Overview:

-Morning Skill Clinic - From Vision to Reality: Embedding Digital Pathology, AI and Automation into Day-to-Day Laboratory Practice (Speakers TBC)
+Morning Skill Clinic - From Vision to Reality: Embedding Digital Pathology, AI and Automation into Day-to-Day Laboratory Practice (Provisionally Confirmed)

 Session Overview: